arm61/sim_and_scat_paper/README.md

 - anaconda or miniconda python

 The supplied Snakemake file, will reproduce all of the analysis, plot the figures, and build a preprint version of the paper (`reports/paper.pdf`) when run.
-Be aware that the analyses within this work are non-trivial and take many hours to run so **use caution** before re-running.

-If you **still** want to re-run all of the analysis, please download the [experimental data](), place it in a directory named `data` before running the following commands:
+If you want to re-run the analysis, the following commands:

 ```
 conda create --name paper_env python